arith-lang/proto-impl/README.md

 To transpile a program to JavaScript, use `arc <filename>`.

-## Evaluating the language
+## Using the language

-The evaluator/transpiler can currently process numeric and float literals, strings, and booleans as well as function calls and nested function calls for library functions.
-You can also declare variable bindings using `define`.
-As one would expect for a Lisp, you can define identifier names with certain special characters (e.g. -, =).

-The standard library currently includes arithmetic, string manipulation, and comparison functions.
-Most functions are variadic, so you can use them with any number of arguments.
-You can also create lambda functions, define them as a variable, and call them.

-Functions defined as a variable can be called recursively, so the language is technically Turing-complete.

-See the [standard library code](./src/stdlib.js) for a complete list of available functions and constants.
+The interpreter and transpiler can handle many basic string, numeric, and list operations.
+You can also define lambda functions and either pass them to higher-order functions like `map`, `reduce`, and `filter` or use `define` statements to give them names.

+The standard library has many of the functions one would expect from a Lisp.
+There is currently no documentation, but the code in the files in the [stdlib](./src/stdlib) directory should be fairly self-documenting.

 ## Credits